-The SASH Prescribing Formulary contains a comprehensive list of approved drugs for prescribing as ratified & integrated by 2 main committees (SASH Drugs and Therapeutics Committee and the Surrey Area Prescribing Committee (representing 8x CCGs & 5x Acute NHS Trusts across the Health Economy).
+The SASH Prescribing Formulary contains a comprehensive list of approved drugs for prescribing as ratified and integrated by two main committees (SASH Drugs and Therapeutics Committee and the Surrey Area Prescribing Committee (representing eight CCGs and five Acute NHS Trusts across the Health Economy).
 The formulary contains links to shared care guidelines, updated NICE TAs and the newer agents are colour-coded in a Traffic Light System to reflect where clinical prescribing responsibility lies for a specific medicine (see table below).

 Initiating non-formulary medicines for individual patientsProcess for non formulary drug initiation